Yale-LILY/Ascle/README.md

 ```

 ### MedGen Demo
-We provide a various generative functions and basice NLP functions.
+We provide various generative functions and basice NLP functions.
 A quick start is to run the demo.py:

 ```
 bash